doub7e/doub7e.github.io/index.md

 <center>Table: The description of four outcomes<center>

----

-## Conclusion

-We showed how to measure political power and build an index for it.
-We demonstrated how the political power of white and black people in the US has changed over the last few years.
-We provided enough evidence that political power does impact racial disparities in police stops.
-Our work may inspire that minorities in the US should endeavour to become more represented in politics and thus gain more political power for their own interests.

 |       | bw_search | bw_arrest | bw_citation | bw_warning |
 | :---: | :-------: | :-------: | :---------: | :--------: |
 | count | 15.000000 | 15.000000 |  15.000000  | 15.000000  |